 I am currently a fourth year piano major at UC Irvine.
 I am currently studying with Nina Scolnik, a Juilliard graduate and an outstanding piano pedagogue.
 I am pursuing my Bachelors in Music and am expected to graduate in 2017.
-My goal is to get to my Masters in Music Education and teach in music schools/privately.
+I recently received the Tierney Scholarship at UCI.
+I intend to pursue my Master's Degree in Music Education.

 I transferred from Pasadena City College where I was a top student in the program, winning several music awards, including the Piano Accompanying Award, Robert Westerbeck scholarship, Honors in Music, Freshman Honors, the Old Town piano competition, and Dean's Honors.

-At PCC, I studied with world famous teachers, Dr. Cynthia Williams, Dr. Philip Young and Dr. Linda Zoolalian, who graduated from top music schools like USC, Peabody and New England Conservatory.
+At PCC, I studied with teachers, Dr. Cynthia Williams, Dr. Phillip Young and Dr. Linda Zoolalian, who graduated from top music schools like USC, Peabody and New England Conservatory respectively.

 I also accompany student instrumentalists and singers, both at PCC and at UCI.
-At PCC, I won the Best Student Accompanist award.
+At PCC, I won the Piano Collaborative Award.
 I accompanied two singers at the Los Angeles Celebrate Music Festival.

 I have accompanying experience as I have taken several years of accompanying classes.
 Some repertoire includes Schubert and Schumann lieder, Mozart violin sonata, and Rachmaninoff songs.

-I teach the fundamentals of piano to beginners, like reading notes, and hand positions, correct posture, as well as musical expression, sight reading and theory for more advanced students.
+I teach the fundamentals of piano to beginners like reading notes, hand positions, correct posture, as well as musical expression, sight reading and theory for more advanced students.

 CAPMT is the California State Affiliate of the Music Teachers National Association (MTNA).
 CAPMT is a 501(c)(3) non-profit music teachers organization of over 1,000 members, teaching in independent studios, private and public schools, conservatories, colleges, and universities throughout California.